gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Easier use of community plugins (i)

 The new plugin resolution mechanism, backed by the new [Gradle Plugin Portal](https://plugins.gradle.org), makes it easier to use community Gradle plugins.
-Instead of combining a `buildscript` script block and an `apply`, both statements can be replaced by a [plugins script block](dsl/org.gradle.plugin.use.PluginDependenciesSpec.html).
+Instead of combining a `buildscript` script block and an `apply` statement, both statements can be replaced by a [plugins script block](dsl/org.gradle.plugin.use.PluginDependenciesSpec.html).

     plugins {